akeneo/pim-api-docs/content/getting-started/connect-the-pim-old/welcome.md

 > How to connect the PIM with the API on a v1.7, v2 or v3 PIM

 ## Goal
-At the end of this tutorial, you will know what are the primary steps to properly connect the PIM.
+At the end of this tutorial, you will know what the primary steps to properly connect the PIM are.

 ::: tips
 Connections will be achieved with the help of the API, as the API is the best way to connect the PIM.
 Wondering why?
 Discover the reasons [here](/documentation/introduction.html#why-should-you-use-our-api)!